POST-SOVIET PHANTASMAGORIA

 • Meals and overnights in traditional Turkmen yurts.

-Bespoke Experiences • Traditional cooking class and carpet weaving workshop in a remote Karakum desert hamlet.
+Bespoke Experiences • Traditional govurdak (fried meat strips served in their own fat) and çorek (Turkmen bread) cooking class and carpet weaving workshop in a remote Karakum desert hamlet.

-• Today we’ll take our leave of the eternal Karakum sands and head back south for Ashgabat, where we will spend a last afternoon either chilling at our hotel’s pool or further exploring the city’s outskirts in our perennial quest for Soviet heirlooms.
+• Today, we will take our leave of the vast and eternal Karakum sands and head back southward for Ashgabat, where we will spend our last delightful afternoon: you have the option to either relax and unwind at our hotel’s inviting pool or engage in further exploration of the city’s intriguing outskirts in our perennial quest for fascinating Soviet heirlooms.

 • Possible tour extensions to this itinerary include: Sovietistan and/or Pamir Highway.